mobilewebup/django-tel/README.txt

   {% endtelify %}

 ... then that will insert an HTML tag in the alt attribute text.
-Highly broken, and not what you want.
+Highly broken markup, and not what you want.
+So until we make this smarter, please use this tag with care.

 INSTALLATION